solana-labs/solana/book/src/terminology.md

 ## ledger segment

-Portion of the ledger which is downloaded by the replicator where storage proof data is derived.
+Portion of the ledger which is downloaded by the archiver where storage proof data is derived.

 ## ledger vote